The Case for Enterprises Moving to Cloud Data Warehouses

 There’s also the question of data warehouse architecture itself at the heart of this conversation of traditional versus the Cloud.
 To put it rather simply, the traditional warehouses are built on a 3-layer structure, namely, bottom, middle and top, with its accompanying OLAP (Online Analytical Processing) server.

 Today’s Cloud-based data warehouses do not follow that kind of rigid architecture at all; they are much for flexible.
-In fact, some tools like Google’s Big Query, a serverless data warehouse, allocates resources dynamically.
+In fact, some tools like Google’s Big Query, a serverless data warehouse, allocate resources dynamically.
 Here, clients can upload data either from Google’s Cloud Storage or stream it in real-time.

 BigQuery uses ‘Dremel’, which is a query execution engine using a columnar data structure.
 Dremel scans billions of rows of data in what is called the Colossus file management system.
 The latter distributes these files into pieces of 64 megabytes among ‘nodes’, which are then grouped into clusters.
 So essentially, this is a tree architecture sending queries to millions of machines.